 To get to our destination, we crossed the longest bridge in Europe (Vasco da Gama Bridge) 17km long.
 The kids were quite excited to cross a bridge with some sort of “record”.
 On the Lisbon side we found the area we wanted to explore.
 Here is the Science Museum, Aquarium, Huge Mall and much more.
 We first explored a very intriguing building, which turned out to be a 5 star hotel that will open next year.
 The bar was open and the staff allowed us in to snoop around.

 We rented Karts and had a great time exploring the area via this means of transportation.
-Alan led the pack and I took up the rear to help (Control) Anya.
+Dad led the pack and I took up the rear to help (Control) our daughter.
 She had a rough time with the Brake, thus me yelling “Don’t run into those people!” often.
 One time we were on a wooden platform boardwalk and she opted to fly off of the step at the end, full speed, rather than slow down and use the ramp.
 Yes, she is our adrenaline junkie, like Dad.
-Lars is a little more cautious, like me.
+Our son is a little more cautious, like me.

 Ah!
 Creature Comforts

 We returned to the park and stayed for a good hour or so.
 The kids are addicted to the darn See Saw things, even though they are way too big for them.
 They also loved the zip line.
-Alan and I enjoyed a Hot Cocoa and a Cappuccino once again.
+We enjoyed a Hot Cocoa and a Cappuccino once again.
 The music they were playing was so delightful (Ricardo Leão – Cinema) and we were happy campers.
-Alan asked the cafe owner about the music and we are on the hunt to purchase.
+Dad asked the cafe owner about the music and we are on the hunt to purchase.

 How About Bikes?